d-markey/squadron/README.md

 Tasks registered with the worker pool may be cancelled by calling `pool.cancel()`.
-A `CancelledException` will be raised (for value tasks: the future completes with an error) or emitted (for streaming tasks: the stream will emit an error) for each pending task.
+A `CancelledException` will be raised (for value tasks: the future completes with an error) or emitted (for streaming tasks: the stream will emit an error) for each cancelled task.
 Tasks still pending will fail immediately; tasks already executing when the `cancel()` method is called will either complete (value task) or emit an exception (streaming tasks).

-It should be noted that while task cancellation effectively cancels tasks in the main event loop, the current implementation does not notify platform workers of the cancellation.
-Tasks that have been assigned to a platform worker will continue executing until they are complete.
-As a result, value tasks that are executing cannot be cancelled, and while streaming tasks will report cancellation in the mail event loop, streaming will continue in the platform worker's event loop.
+It should be noted that the current implementation does not notify platform workers about the cancellation.
+Tasks that have been assigned to a platform worker will continue executing until they complete.
+As a result, a value task already executing cannot be cancelled: it will complete and return a value.
+The situation is slightly different for a streaming task: while it will report cancellation in the main event loop, streaming will continue in the platform worker's event loop.

 ```dart
   final future = pool.execute((w) => w.computeData());